pdxdave/aws_cantrill/001_aws_accounts.md

     * First go to Cost Explorer.
     * Go to Budgets and Create budget
     * There are different kinds of budgets: cost, usage, savings, reservation.
 We'll make a Cost budget.
+    * Name the budget, set amount to monthly, recurring, fixed, and enter an amount.
+    * Next screen set an alert budget threshold.
+5. !!!
+In root user, go to Accounts, scroll down and enable IAM User and Role Access to Billing Info.

+## IAM Basics